gliderlabs/herokuish/README.md

 ## Using herokuish

 Herokuish is meant to work behind the scenes inside a container.
-It makes little assumptions about how you construct those containers or the operational decisions behind them.
+It tries not to force decisions about how you construct and operate containers.
+In fact, there's nothing that even ties it specifically to Docker.
 It focuses on neatly emulating Heroku, letting you design and orchestrate containers around it.

 ```
 $ herokuish